arctangent-nhsuk/the-way-we-work/the-way-we-work.md

 - ask your reports who they paired with in the previous sprint
 - ask your reports what they learned in the previous sprint
 - ensure your reports have sufficient work in the upcoming sprint
-- ensure your reports have included some 20% Time work in the upcoming sprint
+- ensure your reports have included some Quality Time work in the upcoming sprint
 - discuss the planned work to help identify any support you can provide
 - ensure each of your reports is carrying out their role as described in this document
 - participate in recruitment activities and interview panels